-The Minimal Access Cranial Suspension (MACS) Facelift is a less invasive facelift procedure that helps to remove excessive jowling around the chin, deep creases that appear between your nose and mouth and restores the outline of the jaw.
+The Minimal Access Cranial Suspension or a MACS Facelift is a less invasive facelift procedure that helps to remove excessive jowling around the chin, deep creases that appear between your nose and mouth and restores the outline of the jaw.
 The MACS lift is distinctly different than a traditional facelift and achieves results with less surgery and less downtime.

 Performed under sedation, the MACS Facelift uses short incisions, extending only from the front of the temporal hairline, under the sideburn and in front of the ear to the ear lobe, and the amount of tissue undermining is minimal.
 The lack of incisions around the back of the head means that patients can wear their hair up without the telltale signs of surgery.
 Permanent, invisible sutures secure the lifted tissues to the immobile tissue just above the lateral cheek bone for long-term results.